It’s 4pm and two rows of chairs have been set up neatly in front of the whiteboard.

 In a few moments, the class will proceed at a breakneck speed, where almost all the activities are completed within one minute.

 Accuracy, Precision & Speed

-The entire 120 minute session is broken into two parts: High Dimension Lesson and Shuffle Lesson.
+The entire 120-minute session is broken into two parts: High Dimension Lesson and Shuffle Lesson.

 During the 60 minute High Dimension Lesson, I watched in awe as Teacher Paige reads and flashes a list of over 200 flashcards to the students.
 Once she is done, she moves on to the next component within seconds.
 It’s time for link memory.

-Link memory is a memory technique which students use their creativity and visual imagination to think of stories in their mind to link the objects together.
+Link memory is a memory technique in which students use their creativity and visual imagination to think of stories in their mind to link the objects together.
 Not only is this a fun exercise to stimulate the right brain, it is also a useful memory technique to acquire.
 70 cards consisting of random places, people and items are flashed and read to the students.

 When Teacher Paige is done, it’s now the students turn to recall each card in order.
 They call out the objects so quickly that I was lost midway.

 Which item are they at now?

 A student answers the last card and Teacher Paige stops the timer.
 2 minutes.